nspcc-dev/neo-go/ROADMAP.md

 ## SessionExpirationTime of RPC server configuration

-RPC server configuration setting SessionExpiratoinTime of `int` type has been replaced by SessionLifetime of `Duration` type.
+RPC server configuration setting SessionExpirationTime of `int` type has been replaced by SessionLifetime of `Duration` type.

 Removal of SessionExpirationTime is scheduled for 0.113.0 release.